nyplex/Simon-game/readme.md

 *This is the README file for SIMON game web application.
 You will find here a bunch of information regarding the Design, the technologies used and some informations regarding the gameplay.*

-Focus is a creative digital company.
-They product video and photo content for digital platform.
-They create some marketing digital strategy for their clients and finally they can take care of the media diffusion and social media management.

-Focus Website is an application that gives the users a good understanding of what Focus is all about.
-The user will have the opportunity to see their work through a portfolio and some images/videos galleries displayed on the website.
-The users must understand what Focus is about in the first few seconds after they arrived on the website.
+Simon is a memory game invented by Ralph H. Baer and Howard J. Morrison.
+The game creates a series of tones and lights and requres a user to repeat the sequence.
+If the user succeeds, the series becomes longer and more complex.
+Once the user fails or the time limit runs our, the game is over.

+Simon 2.0, is a web based application game that I have created.
+I took the concept of the original game and translate it into the web environment.

+In Simon 2.0, the user has the possibility to choose a theme, a game mode, a level of difficulty.
+The game can ben played with up to 4 people.

-The main goal during the user’s visit is for they to contact the company.
-TO reach this goal the website is implatemented with some contact links, contant form, call-to-action buton etc.
+The main goal during the user's visit is fun and entertainment.
+I want the user to enjoy theirt time on the app and I want them to come back.

-The website have all the information the users need with a minimal design, easy to understand and easy to navigate.
+For the first-time player, I have written a set of rules that explain how to the game work.

 [Check out the webste here.](https://nyplex.github.io/focus/index.html)